-Not only is it fun to watch ghost shrimp eat, you can also see the food making its way through their digestive systems, which is pretty cool.
+Not only is it fun to watch them eat, you can also see the food making its way through their digestive systems, which is pretty cool.

 Like most aquatic pets, ghost shrimp need a specific tank setup, water parameters and so on in order to thrive.
 We’ll give you an overview of what you need to keep them healthy and happy in the next few sections to follow.

 Tank Size and Shape

-Too many ghost shrimp kept together in a small tank could start to act aggressively toward one another.
+Too many kept together in a small tank could start to act aggressively toward one another.

-They’re great additions to community tanks; most people don’t keep ghost shrimp alone in a tank.
-But, as ever, you need to be careful not to overstock your aquarium.
+They’re great additions to community tanks.
+Most people don’t keep them alone in a tank but, as ever, you need to be careful not to overstock your aquarium.
 All creatures contribute to the bio-load of a tank, so if you overstock there will be too much waste and this will create an unhealthy environment.

 If in doubt, ask your local aquarium supply store or the manufacturer of your aquarium what the correct amount of inhabitants is for whatever size tank you own.

-As for tank shape, ghost shrimp don’t seem to have a particular preference.
+As for tank shape, they don’t seem to have a particular preference.
 However, spherical bowl type tanks are thought to be stressful for their inhabitants.